May-Manmai/flask-app/README.md

 ## About

 This project is my second project to build Full-stack Application.
-Your-Smart-Fridge is an app to reduce food waste: suggest recipes to use up the food that is going bad!
+Your-Smart-Fridge is an app to reduce food waste: suggest recipes to use up the food that is going bad!!

 ---